zigius/docs/content/quickstart/gcp/deploy-changes.md

 [TODO: mention the outputs, curl the output, or open in web browser (screenshot)]

-Next, we'll look at managing the stack.
+Next, we'll destroy the stack.

 {{< get-started-stepper >}}